kit-data-manager/katacoda-scenarios/metastore/step1.md

 ---

 **NOTE**
 It may take a while until the service has started.
-If you receive in the next execution step, please try again after a couple of seconds.
+If you receive an error in the next execution step, please try again after a couple of seconds.

 ---